Dino Storm: Reception

-Mobin Koohestani of mmorpg.com came away with mixed feelings regarding longevity and depth of gameplay, but pointed out that players "will definitely remember their experience with the game".
-Kotaku's Mike Fahey recommended their readers to try out Dino Storm for themselves, stating that game's offering seemed very attractive: "Dinosaurs.
+Kotakus Mike Fahey recommended their readers to try out Dino Storm for themselves, stating that game's offering seemed very attractive: "Dinosaurs.
 Lasers.
 Free.
 Those are the four basic food groups, even if there are only three of them."

 Beau Hindman of Engadget, noted that the game offered a level of complexity which they found to be "pretty intricate stuff for a game aimed at very young players".
 Concerns were voiced regarding the process of reporting users for violating chat rules, where the author suggested that the game should add an easy one-click solution instead of making players go through an external website for filing the report.
 GameStar criticized how long it would take players to acquire the best items in the game without purchasing Gold Coins, the game's premium currency, writing, "that's a pity, because the graphics, beginner-friendliness and upgrade options are quite good."